 Whatever you call it, when you spend large portions of time every day in deep reflection mode, luck strikes.
 Stuff happens that is completely outside of your control for your benefit.

 For instance, during my deep dive into my mind and soul, one of my favorite authors came across my blog.
 He retweeted one of my articles and reached out to me.
+Now we’re friends and have spent several hours on the phone together.

 If you’re skeptical of these ideas.
 Give it a try.
 Why do you think the majority of the world’s most successful have rituals such as these?
 There is a higher realm you can tap into that unlocks limitless possibilities.